Lean Sigma Black Belt Special Purpose Award

 - Lean Sigma Supply Chain

-Throughout their training, and until the completion of their projects, Lean Sigma Black Belts will receive support and mentoring from their tutor.
+Throughout their training, and until the completion of their projects, Lean Sigma Black Belt students will receive support and mentoring from their tutor.

-CIT: Thirty credits at Advanced Level on the National Framework Qualifications.
-Candidates who complete the Six Sigma Black Belt Programme are eligible to sit the American Society for Quality (ASQ) Six Sigma Black Belt exam.
-(Examination fees separately payable to the ASQ).
+Candidates who complete the Lean Sigma Black Belt Programme are encouraged to sit the American Society for Quality (ASQ) Lean Sigma Black Belt exam (Examination fees payable directly to the ASQ).

-The ASQ Six Sigma Black Belt requires two completed projects with signed affidavits or one completed project with signed affidavit and three years of work experience in one or more areas of the Six Sigma Body of Knowledge.
+The ASQ Lean Sigma Black Belt requires two completed projects with signed affidavits or one completed project with signed affidavit and three years' of work experience in one or more areas of the Lean Sigma Body of Knowledge.

 - Please attach and upload any documents such as transcripts, CV, other details relevant to the application.